ZHANGJialiHappy/PCPP/week02/code-exercises/answer.md

 3. I use ReentrantReadWriteLock(look at FairReadWriteMonitor2).
 I fail to use ReentrantLock or intrinsic java locks (synchronized) to avoid starvation.
 FairReadWriteMonitor can cause starvation of reader.
 If I use readersWaiting == 0 to avoid writer to cut in line, it will cause deadlock.

 # Exercise 2.2

+## Mandatory

+1. Yes, it loops forever, because main thread and thread t may run in different cpus, so thread t can't view mi's value is setted to 42 in main thread.